keithburgie/blog/content/blog/getting-hooked-on-useeffect/index.md

 If on 3 balls and 2 strikes we were to update a property called **count.full**, the same **useEffect()** function would be called and the same state would be updated over and over.

 Finally, let's use the last example to heckle batters.
 With every pitch, we'll log a heckle to the console.
 In cases where there are two events, such as a strikeout, walk, or full-count, it will log two messages because it will run twice.
+With no second argument, this **useEffect()** block runs on every re-render, triggered by any state change.
 ~~~javascript{numberLines: true}
 useEffect(() => {
     const heckles = [